 So with stinging tears, I decide to swing the pendulum in the opposite direction, and encourage people to bash their mothers if it makes them feel better.

-Even though my mother is dead and this is terribly taboo, I’ll jump first…
+So even though my mother is dead and this is terribly taboo, I’ll jump first…

 My mother was stupid.